 Lana, Italy is a beaming bouquet of South Tyrol’s most beloved qualities.
-Here is your guide to adventure and enchantment in this lustrous hidden gem.
+Here is your guide to adventure and enchantment in this mountain-ringed gem.

-A lively town tucked in the middle of orchards and vineyards between Bolzano and Merano, Lana makes a wonderful base during your trip to South Tyrol, especially in autumn when chestnuts, wine and Törggelen summon a festive spirit.
+A charming oasis pairing old-world ambiance with cosmopolitan vibes, Lana arises amid the orchards and vineyards bridging Bolzano and Merano.
+Its ideal location makes for a wonderful base during a trip to South Tyrol — especially in autumn when chestnuts, wine and Törggelen summon a festive spirit.

-As we show you below, Lana is as bountiful in producing moments of awe as it is in some of the most prized grapes and apples in Europe.
+As we show you below, Lana teems with swoon-worthy sights caught in the enthralling collision of Alpine and Mediterranean landscapes.
+You will find this hidden corner of South Tyrol produces abundant moments of awe and some of the most prized grapes and apples in Europe.

 What to See & Do in Lana

-All of South Tyrol’s splendor from the majestic peaks of the Dolomites to the cosmopolitan allure of Bolzano and Merano are within easy reach of Lana.
-But the town itself abounds with so many swoon-worthy views, riveting hiking trails and cultural wonders that it is a must experience all its own.
+All of South Tyrol’s splendor from the majestic peaks of the Dolomites to the fabled streets of Bolzano and Merano are within easy reach of Lana.
+But the town itself abounds with so many riveting hiking trails and cultural wonders that it is a must experience all its own.

-If you only have a few days to visit, here are the top things to see and do in the “California of the Alps”.
+If you only have a few days to visit Lana, here are the top things to see and do in the “California of the Alps”.

 1. Explore Mount Vigiljoch